dnjscksdn98/Django-REST-framework-Tutorial/README.md

 Provides a _destroy(request, \*args, \*\*kwargs)_ method, that implements deletion of an existing model instance.
 If an object is deleted this returns a _204 No Content_ response, otherwise it will return a _404 Not Found_.

+## Concrete View Classes

+REST framework provides a set of already mixed-in generic views that we can use to trim down our _views.py_ module even more.

+### CreateAPIView

+Used for create-only endpoints.
+Provides a _post_ method handler.

+### ListAPIView

+Used for read-only endpoints to represent a collection of model instances.
+Provides a _get_ method handler.

+### RetrieveAPIView

+Used for read-only endpoints to represent a single model instance.
+Provides a _get_ method handler.

+### DestroyAPIView

+Used for update-only endpoints for a single model instance.
+Provides _put_ and _patch_ method handlers.

+### UpdateAPIView

+Used for update-only endpoints for a single model instance.
+Provides _put_ and _patch_ method handlers.

+### ListCreateAPIView

+Used for read-write endpoints to represent a collection of model instances.
+Provides _get_ and _post_ method handlers.

+### RetrieveUpdateAPIView

+Used for read or update endpoints to represent a single model instance.
+Provides _get_, _put_ and _patch_ method handlers.

+### RetrieveDestroyAPIView

+Used for read or delete endpoints to represent a single model instance.
+Provides _get_ and _delete_ method handlers.

+### RetrieveUpdateDestroyAPIView

+Used for read-write-delete endpoints to represent a single model instance.
+Provides _get_, _put_, _patch_ and _delete_ method handlers.